2000–01 Orlando Magic season

 McGrady averaged 26.8 points, 7.5 rebounds, 4.6 assists, 1.5 steals and 1.5 blocks per game, and was named the NBA Most Improved Player of the Year, and was also named to the All-NBA Second Team.
-In addition, Hill averaged 13.8 points, and 6.3 rebounds and assists per game each during his short four-game stint, while Darrell Armstrong provided the team with 15.9 points, 7.0 assists and 1.8 steals per game, Miller contributed 11.9 points per game, led the Magic with 148 three-point field goals, and was named the NBA Rookie of the Year, and was also named to the NBA All-Rookie First Team, and Bo Outlaw averaged 7.3 points, 7.7 rebounds, 1.3 steals and 1.7 blocks per game.
+In addition, Hill averaged 13.8 points, and 6.3 rebounds and assists per game each during his short four-game stint, while Darrell Armstrong provided the team with 15.9 points, 7.0 assists and 1.8 steals per game, along with 143 three-point field goals, Miller contributed 11.9 points per game, led the Magic with 148 three-point field goals, and was named the NBA Rookie of the Year, and was also named to the NBA All-Rookie First Team, and Bo Outlaw averaged 7.3 points, 7.7 rebounds, 1.3 steals and 1.7 blocks per game.
 Off the bench, Pat Garrity contributed 8.3 points per game, while John Amaechi provided with 7.9 points per game, and Michael Doleac averaged 6.4 points and 3.5 rebounds per game.

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., McGrady and Hill were both selected for the 2001 NBA All-Star Game, as members of the Eastern Conference All-Star team, although Hill did not participate due to his ankle injury; it was McGrady's first ever All-Star appearance.
 In addition, McGrady also participated in the NBA 2Ball Competition, along with Nykesha Sales of the WNBA's Orlando Miracle, while Miller was selected for the NBA Rookie Challenge Game, as a member of the Rookies team, and Garrity participated in the NBA Three-Point Shootout.
 McGrady also finished in sixth place in Most Valuable Player voting.

-However, in the 2001 NBA playoffs, the Magic lost in four games in the Eastern Conference First Round to the Milwaukee Bucks.
+In the Eastern Conference First Round of the 2001 NBA playoffs, the Magic faced off against the 2nd–seeded, and Central Division champion Milwaukee Bucks, who were led by the trio of All-Star guard Ray Allen, All-Star forward Glenn Robinson, and Sam Cassell.
+The Magic lost the first two games to the Bucks on the road at the Bradley Center, but managed to win Game 3 at home in overtime, 121–116 at the TD Waterhouse Centre, in which McGrady posted a double-double of 42 points and 10 assists.
+However, the Magic lost Game 4 to the Bucks at home, 112–104, thus losing the series in four games.

+The Magic finished 23rd in the NBA in home-game attendance, with an attendance of 605,031 at the TD Waterhouse Centre during the regular season.
 Following the season, Amaechi signed as a free agent with the Utah Jazz, and Doleac was traded to the Cleveland Cavaliers.

-For the season, the Magic changed their primary logo, and slightly changed their uniforms, adding their new alternate logo on the right leg of their shorts.
-The primary logo remained in use until 2010.
+For the season, the Magic changed their primary logo, and slightly changed their uniforms, adding their new alternate logo on the right leg of their shorts; the primary logo would remain in use until 2010.